 This means that a person that began prepping a year ago, and does not know to rotate their bleach, is already living with false security when it comes to water purification.
 And what about people that have been prepping longer?

-As long as pool shock is stored properly, it will have an almost indefinite shelf life plus, a small one pound package will treat many thousands of gallons of water.
+As long as pool shock is stored properly, it will have an almost indefinite shelf life plus, a small one-pound package will treat many thousands of gallons of water.
 Ten thousand to be exact.
 It can be mixed and used as potable water and as a disinfectant, just like bottled liquid bleach.
+So if you have a water storage tank and need something for emergency water disinfection, a hypochlorite solution could work out well for you.

 Enjoy your next adventure through common sense and thoughtful preparation!